cj-c0de/agora-token-node/README.md

 To add a privilege to a token, call `addPrivilege` on the `AccessToken` instance.

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or create a pull request with improvements, bug fixes, or additional features.

 ## License

 This project is open-source and available under the MIT License.